Plan for Accessibility

 Make sure kids with print disabilities know they have access to a broad selection of titles.
 Sometimes all it takes is changing the format so the person can read the same books as other Club participants.
 Someone with low vision may be able to read a regular-print book using a magnifier; someone with dyslexia may be able to read a regular e-book using a text-to-speech reader.
 You may also offer formats specifically designed for accessibility.
 These may include DAISY audio or text, braille, printbraille (picture books with braille) or decodable books for readers with reading disabilities.
 Learn more about making reading accessible.

-You will find a selection of this year’s titles in audiobook, e-text, braille and printbraille (picture books with braille) formats.
-Depending on your location, your library may provide access to these books through the Centre for Equitable Library Access (CELA) or the National Network of Equitable Library Service (NNELS), or both.
+You will find a selection of this year’s Recommended Reads titles in audiobook, e-text, braille and printbraille (picture books with braille) formats.
+Promote access to these books in different formats so kids can participate in reading activities, including the Battle of the Books.
+Your library may provide access to these books through the Centre for Equitable Library Access (CELA) or the National Network of Equitable Library Service (NNELS), or both.
 In Quebec, CELA service is offered through the Service québécois du livre adapté (SQLA).
 Parents may call SQLA at 1-866-410-0844 to register their children with print disabilities.
 CELA member libraries may download or borrow copies of books to have something for children to check out on the spot.
 Learn how libraries can access books for their patrons using their CELA accounts.

 Notebooks in audio, braille, e-text and OpenDyslexic font